ialbert/biostar-central/README.rst

 Introduction
 -------------

-BioStar codebase is a python and django based Q&A web software modeled after the StackOverflow Q&A engine.
+BioStar codebase is a Python and Django_ based Q&A web software modeled after the StackOverflow Q&A engine.

-Our primary goal is to create a simple, flexible and extendeable framework.
+Our primary goal is to create a simple, generic, flexible and extendeable Q&A framework.

 Requirements
 ------------

 The software requires only Python_ (2.6 or higher) to run.
 All other libraries are included in the distribution.
-The code will run with no changes any operating system that supports Python.
+The code will run with no changes on all operating system that support Python.

 Installation
 ------------